Homepage / Excursion Guides / Visiting Glacier National Park in Winter

 From the east side entrance (St. Mary), you can usually drive the 1.5 miles to the St. Mary Campground.

-What are the best options for traveling to and from Glacier National Park in Winter?
+What are the best options for traveling to and from Glacier National Park in winter?

 The highways around Glacier National Park are plowed, but you’ll always need to take extra precaution during bad weather.
 Make sure to check road conditions, know how to drive safely in snow, and have proper snow tires or chains.